apache/pulsar/site/docs/latest/functions/quickstart.md

 Hello world!
 ```

 Success!
 As you can see, the message has been successfully processed by the exclamation function.
+To shut down the function, simply hit **Ctrl+C**.

 ## Run a Pulsar Function in cluster mode

 [Local run mode](#run-a-pulsar-function-in-local-run-mode) is useful for development and experimentation, but if you wanted to use Pulsar Functions in a real Pulsar deployment, you'd want to run them in **cluster mode**.
-In cluster mode, Pulsar Functions run *inside* your Pulsar cluster.
+In cluster mode, Pulsar Functions run *inside* your Pulsar cluster and are managed using the same `pulsar-admin functions` interface that we've been using thus far.

+This command would deploy the same exclamation function we ran locally above in our Pulsar cluster:

 ```bash
 $ bin/pulsar-admin functions create \